 Posted by: Kaplan Schweser

-The Level I CFA exam tests your understanding of the basics of investment valuation.
+Level I tests your understanding of the basics of investment valuation.
 Level II begins to test your ability to put that understanding to practical use.
 You will be presented with real life scenarios and be asked to put your knowledge of investment management and portfolio concepts to the test.

-Unlike the CFA Level I exam, the Level II exam is offered just once per year.
+Unlike the Level I of the CFA Program exam, the Level II exam is offered just once per year.
 The 2019 Level II exam will be offered on different dates in June, depending on which region you live in.
 We’ve broken down all of the 2019 testing dates in this article.

-The Level II CFA exam is a multiple-choice exam, like Level I. However, instead of 240 multiple-choice questions, the Level II exam has 120.
+Level II of the CFA Program exam is a multiple-choice exam, like Level I. However, instead of 240 multiple-choice questions, the Level II exam has 120.
 These 120 questions are divided into 20 item sets, consisting of 6 questions each.
 You will be tested on 10 of the item sets in the morning, and 10 in the afternoon.
 For each item set, you will be provided information, and the 6 questions will require you to use the provided information to solve them.

-When sitting for the Level II CFA exam, you will be tested on the following topics:
+When sitting for Level II of the CFA Program exam, you will be tested on the following topics:

 The Level II exam topic weights are subject to change on a year-to-year basis, at the discretion of CFA Institute.
-For the June Level II CFA exam, topics were weighted as follows:
+For Level II of the CFA Program exam in 2017, topics were weighted as follows:

 |Ethical and Professional Standards||10–15%|